-We have fixed the close of business on October 3, 2018 as the record date for determination of the holders of our common stock entitled to notice of and to attend and vote at the Annual Meeting or any adjournment or postponement thereof.
-There were approximately 1,097 holders of record of our common stock at the close of business on the record date.
-At the close of business on the record date 71,115,444 shares of our common stock were issued and outstanding.
+We have fixed the close of business on [x], 2018 as the record date for determination of the holders of our common stock entitled to notice of and to attend and vote at the Annual Meeting or any adjournment or postponement thereof.
+There were approximately [x] holders of record of our common stock at the close of business on the record date [x] shares of our common stock were issued and outstanding.
 Each share of common stock entitles the holder thereof to one vote at the Annual Meeting on all matters properly presented at the Annual Meeting.
 See the section titled, "Security Ownership of Certain Beneficial Owners and Management of MEI Pharma" in this proxy statement for information regarding persons known to our management to be the beneficial owners of more than 5% of the outstanding shares of our common stock.